1990 our Master craftsman originally developed this

 to determine the correct dog house size needed to make it easier for customers to buy his handcrafted unique dog house!

-(Otherwise if you don't want to measure, you can simply pick your Dog or Cat sizing in boxes at bottom of this page, or simply CLICK on your DOG BREED to arrive at the average size dog house for your specific dog.)
+(Otherwise if you don't want to measure, you can simply pick your Dog or Cat sizing in boxes at bottom of this page, or simply CLICK on your DOG BREED to arrive at the "average" size dog house for your specific dog.)

 Method, there are three measurements that are needed to determine the correct size cedar dog house needed.
 They are defined as follows:

 - The distance from the dog's shoulder to the bottom of his chest.